Hybrid meeting

 Getting involved with the Cyberpsychology Section committee

-Our volunteers come from a wide range of different backgrounds, whether they be practitioners or academics, or full members or student members, and together form an open and inclusive community.
+Our volunteers come from a wide range of different backgrounds and they include academics and practitioners, full members and student members, and together form an open and inclusive community.